Sudan–United States relations: U.S. sanctions

 Sudan was added to the State Sponsors of Terrorism list on 12 August 1993, alleging that Sudan harbored members of the Abu Nidal Organization, Hezbollah, and Islamic Jihad.
 In 1998, the Al-Shifa pharmaceutical factory in Khartoum was destroyed by a missile attack launched by the United States government, killing one employee and wounding eleven.
 The U.S. government claimed that the factory was used for the processing of VX nerve agent and that the owners of the plant had ties to the terrorist group al-Qaeda.
 These justifications for the bombing, however, were disputed by the owners of the plant, the Sudanese government, and other governments.

-In response to Sudan's continued complicity in unabated violence in Darfur, U.S. President George W. Bush imposed new economic sanctions on Sudan in May 2007.
+In response to Sudan's continued complicity of hunger in unabated violence in Darfur, U.S. President George W. Bush imposed new economic sanctions on Sudan in May 2007.

 President Barack Obama sent Special Envoy Scott Gration to Sudan to improve diplomatic conditions, and discuss ways to avert the Darfur conflict.
 On 9 September 2009, the U.S. published a new law to ease sanctions on parts of Sudan.

 On 9 July 2011, the United States officially recognized the independence from Sudan of South Sudan.

 On 28 August 2013, Obama named Donald E. Booth Special Envoy for Sudan and South Sudan.
 Booth served as the US Envoy until 2017.
-He led the U.S. government's effort to "normalize relations" with the genocidal regime in Sudan and worked to make it easier for Sudan to comply with U.S. requirements to lift sanctions.
+He led the U.S. government's effort to "normalize relations" with the regime in Sudan and worked to make it easier for Sudan to comply with U.S. requirements to lift sanctions.

 On 10 June 2019, President Donald Trump re-appointed Booth as Special Envoy for Sudan.
 In October 2020, Trump announced that the US would remove Sudan from the State Sponsors of Terrorism list after Sudan had agreed to pay $335 million in compensation to the families of victims of the 1998 United States embassy bombings.
 Sudan was officially removed from the list on 14 December 2020.